jasenmichael/cheatsheets-gist-guides/git-deploy-to-sftp-guide.md

-# git to deploy via sftp
+# use git to deploy via sftp

 #### this method can be used to push your project to a service like GoDaddy, HostGator, or BlueHost that is running git.